Frequently Asked Questions

 • Runs for 8 weeks during the summer, usually mid June to early August.

-• We have unique programming during the summers - look out for summer session announcements by February.
+• We have unique programming during the summers - look out for summer session announcements in February.

 • For new students, summer sessions are an excellent time for an introduction to the foundational Social Thinking® concepts and vocabulary.
 For returning students, attending the summer program allows their learning to continue.
 Whether a student has been in the clinic for some time or is just getting started, the summer, without the pressures of the school year, is often a prime opportunity to take in new information.